NsCDE/NsCDE/README.md

    see on my screen.
 I have created this environment for my own usage 8-10 years ago and it was a patchwork, chaotic and not well suited for sharing with someone.
-While it looked ok on the surface, behind it was years of ad hoc hacks and senseless configuration and scripts, dysfunctional menus etc. Couple of months in a row I had the time and chance to rewrite this as a more consistent environment, first for myself, and during this process, idea came to do it even better, and put it on the web for everyone else who
+While it looked ok on the surface, behind it was years of ad hoc hacks and senseless configurations and scripts, dysfunctional menus etc. Couple of months in a row I had the time and chance to rewrite this as a more consistent environment, first for myself, and during this process, idea came to do it even better, and put it on the web for everyone else who